farukeryilmaz/bytepack/CONTRIBUTING.md

 # Contributing to BytePack
 First off, thank you for considering contributing to BytePack.
 Whether you're fixing a bug, writing a test, adding a feature, or improving documentation, your work is important to the growth of BytePack.
 It's people like you that make the open-source community such a fantastic place to learn, inspire, and create.

-> Before submitting code changes, feedback or suggestions, please read the [Motivation & Design Philosophy of BytePack](doc/design_philosophy.md)
+> **Note:** Before submitting code changes, feedback or suggestions, please read [Motivation & Design Philosophy of BytePack](doc/design_philosophy.md) and [Roadmap Draft](doc/roadmap_draft.md) documents.

 ## Ways to Contribute
+### 1) Feedback and Suggestions
+Ideas for new features or suggestions for improvements to existing functionality are always welcome.
+Feel free to submit an issue with your suggestion (e-mails are also welcome).

-### 1) Reporting Bugs
+### 2) Reporting Bugs
 Bugs are tracked publicly as GitHub issues (e-mails are also welcome).
 Before creating bug reports, please check the [issue list](https://github.com/farukeryilmaz/bytepack/issues) as you might find out that you don't need to create one.
 When you are creating a bug report, please provide as much detail as possible, including:

 - The expected behavior and what actually happened.
 - Steps to reproduce the bug or copy/pasteable code snippets.
 - Your environment details (OS, compiler version, etc.).

-### 2) Suggesting Enhancements

-Ideas for new features or suggestions for improvements to existing functionality are always welcome.
-Feel free to submit an issue with your suggestion (e-mails are also welcome).

 ### 3) Submitting Code Changes
 Bug fixes, feature enhancements, code examples and documentation, unit tests, performance improvements and security fixes are highly appreciated.
 If you'd like to contribute code, please read the section below on how to do this.